tikhonp/mountaintea-band-site/README.md

 ## 📧 Setup Email

-For proper mailing you need an smtp service that provides DKIM and SPF records.
+For proper mailing you need a smtp service that provides DKIM and SPF records.

 1. So first you need smtp service domain.
 Add to `.env`: `EMAIL_HOST=example.smtp.com`
 2. Then you need smtp username note that it would be great if that's will be `noreply@mountainteaband.ru`, the sender adress.
 At least this record MUST EXIST ON SERVER otherwise shitty mail.ru regects all.
 Put `EMAIL_HOST_USER=noreply@mountainteaband.ru` into `.env`.